Dissipation-Induced Steady States in Topological Superconductors: Mechanisms and Design Principles: The condition for the existence of zero kinetic modes

-However, one can engineer additional $r$ zeroes, $N_0=2(N_{M} - N_B)+r$, due to reduction of the rank of the matrix $\mathcal{B}$: $\rk \mathcal{B} = 2\min(N_{B}, N_{M}) - r$.
-We will term such additional zeroes as {\it weak zeroes}.
+The results of Theorem \ref{theorem} allows us to put the following physical picture of the effect of dissipation on the {\MM}.
+Below we assume that $N_B<N_M$.
+The first effect is destruction of the $2N_M-N_0=\rk \mathcal{B}$ number of {\MM}: the corresponding eigen values $\beta_a$ becomes nonzero.
+For the remaining $N_0$ {\ZKM} with $\beta_a=0$, their eigen vectors become linear combination of the eigen vectors of {\MM} in the isolated system.
+This fact can be naturally interpreted as hybridization between {\MM} states due to interaction with the bath.

+It is worthwhile to mention that the structure of the {\ZKM} eigen vectors is similar to the one of the unperturbed states at Landau level in two-dimensional electron gas with perpendicular magnetic field in the presence of impurities with $\delta$-function potential.
+As known \cite{LLeves}, if the number of impurities $n_{\rm imp}$ is smaller than the number of states at the Landau level $n_L$, then there are $n_L-n_{\rm imp}$ states those wave functions are constructed as linear combinations of unperturbed Landau level wave functions.

 The straight forward way to maximize the number of {\ZKM} is to engineer the dissipative fields that do not belong to the zero mode subspace of eigen vectors of isolated system.
-In this way the matrix $\mathcal{B}$ is identical zero such that the dissipation does not reduce the number of zero modes $N_0=2N_M$ (it can be considered as generalization of the construction proposed in Refs. \cite{diehl11, bardyn12, bardyn13} for the Liouvillians without unitary evolution).
+In this way the matrix $\mathcal{B}$ is identical zero such that the dissipation does not reduce the number of zero modes $N_0=2N_M$.